 - Create a new round, setting the type to Reviewing

-- Set start and end dates for top pick period
+- Set start and end dates for the top pick period

 - Create a new score set, setting the reviewing mode to Top pick